RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Introduction

 \subsubsection{Binary dependents}

 \texttt{RobustiPy} also provides the opportunity to apply a logistic estimator to handle binary outcome variables (via the Newton method, see \citealp{nelder1972generalized}, and a tolerance of $1\times10^{-7}$).
 We chose logistic regression as it is one of the most common and computationally efficient estimators for binary choice models; an important consideration when running specification curves.
 This functionality is implemented through the \texttt{LRobust} class, which offers essentially the same functionality as \texttt{OLSRobust}, but only accepts binary outcome variables.
+When \texttt{group} is supplied to \texttt{LRobust}, it is used for grouped cross-validation and grouped bootstrap resampling, not for within-group demeaning.
 Naturally, it is also possible to estimate the model space for a binary dependent variable with \texttt{OLSRobust}, which would represent a Linear Probability Model (see, for example \citealp{aldrich1984linear}).
-A standalone example use case is shown in Supplementary Code Block 3.
+A stand-alone example use case is shown in \suppcbref{scb:logisticregression}.